rjsadaye/Coreference-resolution/README.md

 # Coreference-resolution
 Coreference resolution in clinical documents

-For generating phrases from .txt files:
+#For generating phrases from .txt files:

 python npchunking.py <Path the the folder containing the .txt files>

+#For generating glove representation:

+python glove.py <Path to the corpus pickle file> <Path to the file containing phrases>